rbeneyton/AdventOfCode2022/README.md

 solution.
 Sadly this leads to too many string manipulations, we need a way to avoid them.
 Each part uses 165µs.

+update: new version using tree, and without any String, reduced to 46µs.
 [Code](./src/solutions/day07.rs)